David-OConnor/dynamics/README.md

 using parameters built-in to the program (The Amber one above).
 Simulating ligands requires the loaded file (e.g. *mol2*) include partial charges. we recommend including ligand-specific override files as well, e.g. to load dihedral angles from *.frcmod* that aren't present in *Gaff2*.

+You can load (and save) combined atom and forcefield data from Amber PRMTOP files; these combine these two data types into one file.

 Example use (Python):